Utilization of The Models

 Campaign Statistics can be another effective tool in understanding opportunities and prospects in how they relate to campaigns.
 It has the ability to give you the data for the first and last campaign that influence the opportunities.
 Even touch data is provided, giving you access to see what were the campaigns that informed opportunities when they were still held within sales.
 One thing to note for this model is that you may need to contact your Salesforce Account Executive to set this up for you free of charge.

-Through Pardot’s Campaign Influence Attribution Models, Pardot can be effectively used in conjunction with Salesforce to further understand where opportunities commit to the process and what campaigns helped with assisting this.
-This is done by bringing the power of Pardot to Salesforce, creating more conversations moving forward about the type of campaigns that are proven to work for your company.
+Through Account Engagement’s (Pardot’s) Campaign Influence Attribution Models, Account Engagement (Pardot) can be effectively used in conjunction with Salesforce to further understand where opportunities commit to the process and what campaigns helped with assisting this.
+This is done by bringing the power of Account Engagement (Pardot) to Salesforce, creating more conversations moving forward about the type of campaigns that are proven to work for your company.

 Questions about Campaign Influence Attribution Models?
-Fill out the form and a Pardot expert will be in contact to walk your though it free of charge.
+Fill out the form and an Account Engagement (Pardot) expert will be in contact to walk your though it free of charge.